Cutoff effects in Hartree-Fock calculations at leading order of chiral effective field theory: Leading-order chiral potential

 Only one spurious bound state is supported in the considered partial waves, so their wave function have no node.
 For larger values of $\Lambda$, additional deep bound states appear~\cite{Song17_PRC96} and one can expect that their wave functions have an increasing number of nodes.

-Once the bound-state wavefunctions are known, the removal of the spurious bound states $\ket{\chi_i}$ from the two-nucleon potential $\hat V$ by adding a scaled projector on theses bound states as in Ref.~\cite{Nogga05_PRC72}.
-The corrected potential $\hat V'$ thus reads \eq{ \hat V' = \hat V + \sum_i \lambda_i \, \ket{\chi_i}\bra{\chi_i} } where the energy shifts $\lambda_i$ are large, positive constants.
+Once the bound-state wavefunctions are known, the removal of the spurious bound states $\ket{\chi_i}$ from the two-nucleon potential $\hat V$ can be done by adding a scaled projector on theses bound states as in Ref.~\cite{Nogga05_PRC72}.
+The corrected potential $\hat V'$ thus reads \eq{ \hat V' = \hat V + \sum_i E_{\rm shift}^{(i)} \, \ket{\chi_i}\bra{\chi_i} } where the energy shifts $E_{\rm shift}^{(i)}$ are large, positive constants in relevant partial-wave channels generically numbered~$i$.
 According to Yang and collaborators~\cite{Yang21_PRC103}, sufficiently large values are of the order of 10 to 15~GeV.
-We have checked that for any value of $\lambda_i$ the scattering properties calculated by solving the Lippmann--Schwinger equation using the above numerical method with the potential $\hat V'$ (in partial waves supporting spurious bound states) are unchanged.
+We have checked that for any value of $E_{\rm shift}^{(i)}$ the scattering properties calculated by solving the Lippmann--Schwinger equation using the above numerical method with the potential $\hat V'$ (in partial waves supporting spurious bound states) are unchanged.
 This is true for any cutoff value $\Lambda$.
 Because we work in the momentum partial-wave basis, this treatment of spurious bound states and the scattering benchmark is straightforward and efficient.
 The Lagrange-mesh method in partial-wave representation is thus a powerful alternative to the harmonic-oscillator basis as implemented in the NCSM calculations of Ref.~\cite{Yang21_PRC103}.
-It is worth mentioning that Wendt and collaborators developped an alternative method to decouple spurious deeply bound states in the SRG framework~\cite{Wendt11_PRC83}, which allows for a softening of the two-nucleon potential for many-body calculations at the same time but at the price of inducing three-body forces and higher.
+It is worth mentioning that Wendt and collaborators developed an alternative method to decouple spurious deeply bound states in the SRG framework~\cite{Wendt11_PRC83}, which allows for a softening of the two-nucleon potential for many-body calculations at the same time but at the price of inducing three-body forces and higher.